-Perhaps that's why it seems that this issue can not end, simply because there are too many opinions, too many points of view and, above all, too many possible "victims".
+Perhaps it seems that this topic cannot end because simply too many opinions, too many perspectives and, above all, too many possible “people concerned” come together.

 What is a specialist?

-According to Duden, a qualified person means "someone who has the appropriate knowledge and skills within their profession or field of expertise".
+According to Duden, a skilled worker refers to “someone who has the appropriate knowledge, skills and abilities within his or her profession or area of expertise”.

-Wikipedia further differentiates at this point a bit further.
-According to Wikipedia, a specialist "is generally a person who has successfully completed a commercial, commercial or other vocational training.
-People with an academic degree are less often referred to as professionals ".
+Wikipedia differentiates a bit further here.
+According to Wikipedia, a specialist is “generally a person who has successfully completed commercial, commercial or other professional training.
+Academic people are less often referred to as professionals ”.

 Clear answer “No”?!?